 - Not long ago, some predicted that cryptocurrencies would lead to a better world, a world that would be more free, more decentralized, where consumers could interact with one another without middlemen.
-Libra promises exactly the opposite.
+Libra, a cryptocurrency created by one of the most powerful companies in the world, seems to promise exactly the opposite.

-- It didn’t take long to get from there to here, but the arc itself is typical of technologies, from radio to automobiles to the internet.
+- It didn’t take long to get from idealism to disappointment, but the arc itself is typical of technologies, from radio to automobiles to the internet.
 We expect technologies to save us, then they don’t.

 - Are tokens securities?
 Does Howey apply?
 Facebook’s announcement shows that those questions are small potatoes in the scheme of how cryptocurrencies may re-shape the financial world.